 From its beginnings, HCM has affirmed the value of spirituality in Health Care, partnering with local faith leaders and providing a chapel for prayer and reflection in the hospital.
-The Hill Country Memorial Pastoral Care Department began as a partnership between the Hospital and the Gillespie County Ministerial Alliance in 2008, hiring a full-time Chaplain and creating a department responsible for the spiritual health of patients, families, and staff at HCM.
-Since then, the program has grown to include to include a team of on-call chaplains in addition to one full-time staff chaplain and a volunteer, as well as serve as a site for students completing their Clinical Pastoral Education.
-Local ministers continue to have privileges and make routine visits, and Eucharistic Ministers from St. Mary’s Catholic Church visit daily.
+The Hill Country Memorial Pastoral Care Department began as a partnership between the Hospital and the Gillespie County Ministerial Alliance in 2008, hiring a full-time chaplain and creating a department responsible for the spiritual health of patients, families, and staff at HCM.
+Since then, the program has grown to include to include a team of on-call chaplains.
+Local clergy and churches continue support and visitation to their parishioners.

-We believe that everyone has a spiritual experience, that the human spirit needs attention and support as well as the body when facing sickness, change, crisis, or death.
-Affirming the inherent worth, dignity, and experience of every person, our mission as chaplains is to facilitate opportunities for healing through providing a ministry of hope and presence, so that everyone gains the spiritual strength they need to travel through their time at the hospital.
+We believe that everyone has a spiritual experience, that the human spirit needs attention and support as well as the body when facing sickness, change, crisis, or loss.
+Affirming the inherent worth, dignity, and experience of every person, our mission as chaplains is to facilitate opportunities for healing through ministries of hope and presence, so that everyone gains the spiritual strength they need to travel through their time at the hospital.

 Chaplains provide spiritual care to patients and their families 24 hours a day, seven days a week.
-Hill Country Memorial has one full-time chaplain and a team of on-call chaplains and volunteers, ordained as ministers and trained in providing counseling and spiritual guidance to all peoples, faiths, and cultures, even those without a religion.
 Chaplains make visits as requested and round regularly to nursing units to be available to offer support.
 We provide compassion and open space for exploring a wide range of emotion and experience.
-We coordinate with the care team to ensure all patient needs are met.
+We coordinate with the care team to ensure all patient and family needs are met.
 We encourage spiritual peace and strength through active listening, supportive dialogue, pastoral presence, sacramental support, grief and bereavement counseling, trauma and crisis assistance, spiritual/Biblical reading, discernment in transitions and decision-making, and prayer.

 How to Reach a Chaplain